mariangellobon/RAG-Pipeline-Implementation/README.md

 The model reviews each sentence and flags it only if it introduces a NEW specific fact — a number, name, date, statistic, or event — that is absent from the retrieved context and cannot be inferred from it.
 Explanatory sentences, logical inferences, and elaborations of quoted facts are explicitly not flagged.
 A 10%-quote / 90%-explanation answer is fine; only fabricated specifics are a problem.

 **Layer 2 — Rejection threshold**
-If more than 40% of sentences are flagged, the answer is rejected entirely and a clear rejection message is returned.
+If more than 60% of uncited sentences are flagged, the answer is rejected entirely and a clear rejection message is returned.
 Failure is explicit — the system never silently serves a partially hallucinated answer.

 **Layer 3 — Self-consistency check** *(borderline cases only)* Triggered only when layer 1 flags something but doesn't reach the rejection threshold.
 A second independent generation is run at higher temperature (0.5 vs 0.1).
 If the two answers contradict each other on a factual claim, that contradiction is surfaced as a consistency warning.
 Two independent draws from the same model disagreeing on a fact is a genuine signal of uncertainty.